analogsenses/source/source/_posts/2016-01-13-gear-guide-the-best-full-frame-lenses-for-the-sony-e-mount.markdown

 If on the other hand you prefer to start your kit off with a prime lens, I highly recommend going with either the **[25mm f/2 Batis](#batis-25)**, **[55mm f/1.8 Sonnar](#sonnar-55)**, or **[85mm f/1.8 Batis](#batis-85)** as your first lens depending on your shooting style.
 These lenses represent the best overall value and a great compromise between size, weight, image quality, build quality, and price.
 You can’t go wrong with any of them.
 If size and weight don’t bother you much and you don’t mind spending a bit more, the **[35mm f/1.4 Distagon](#distagon-35)** is also an excellent choice as the foundation upon which to build up your kit.

 From then on, it’s only a matter of expanding your lens arsenal in the direction you shoot most often.
 If you can, rent every lens you’re curious about before buying it and take your time to learn where you’re most comfortable.
-Above all, go with your gut, but be aware that sometimes it takes a while to get used to a new focal length, so be patient and don’t be quick to dismiss any particular lens.
-And of course, above all, enjoy the process.
+Go with your gut, but be aware that sometimes it takes a while to get used to a new focal length, so be patient and don’t be quick to dismiss any particular lens.
+And of course, above all, be sure to enjoy the process.

 <p class="card-separator">♡</p>